There’s no debate on whether LED lighting is an energy-efficient alternative to fluorescent lighting. As the Department of Energy puts it:

 Tip: Choose one fluorescent lighting fixture and one LED light fixture of a similar design that you like.
 Then compare features and costs.

 Life Span and Warranty

 Once you’ve compared fixture costs, you’ll want to compare product life span and fixture warranty claims.
 These are usually outlined on the product manufacturer’s specification sheet for each product.

 One of the main benefits of choosing LED lighting, apart from the reduction in energy consumption, is their 10-25 year expected life spans.
 Most LED manufacturers also provide a 5-10 year fixture warranty that covers replacements for fixtures that die within the warranty period.

 By comparison, fluorescent fixtures have much shorter life spans and are rarely covered by warranties.

 Fluorescent Ballast and Lamp Replacement Costs

 The CRI (Color Rendering Index) rating of LED lighting is much higher than fluorescent lights.
 The higher the CRI of a light source, the more accurate representation of the colors displayed under the light.
-This is why art galleries prefer LEDs to any other light sources.
-Also, LED fixtures dim much smoother than fluorescent fixtures which tend to flicker and are generally offered as a standard feature of LEDs as opposed to being a premium and often costly option for fluorescent fixtures.
+This is why art galleries prefer LEDs to any other light source.

-Given that the initial investment of LED lighting is now generally equal to or less than fluorescent lighting, there are conceivably no advantages to choosing fluorescent lighting fixtures for your office space.
-That said, certain fluorescent fixture designs are now deemed “retro” by some designers and preferred over new LED fixtures.
-Here are a few designs of these “retro” fluorescent office lighting fixtures for commercial applications.
+Given that the initial investment of LED lighting may now be generally equal to or less than fluorescent lighting, very few office lighting design projects benefit from fluorescent lighting fixtures from a cost or functionality perspective.
+That said, certain fluorescent fixture designs can offer a “retro” design aesthetic that some designers are looking for.